What is ear barotrauma?

 - Hearing loss (which might require use of a hearing aid)

-Following your health care provider’s recommendation about possible surgery or bed rest may help reduce your risk of these complications.
+Following your healthcare provider’s recommendation about possible surgery or bed rest may help reduce your risk of these complications.

 What can I do to prevent ear barotrauma?

 You can take steps to help prevent ear barotrauma.
 If you are congested from a cold or allergies, you may want to postpone flying or scuba diving.
-Or, you can take medications such as a decongestant or antihistamine.
+Or, you can take medicine such as a decongestant or antihistamine.
 These may help your ears equalize more easily and prevent ear barotrauma.

 You can use certain methods to open the eustachian tube and during pressure changes, such as:

 - Swallowing frequently